Working in the UK

 Buying a property

-Buying a house can be a complex procedure in the UK and you’ll need to hire a solicitor.
+Buying a house can be a complex procedure in the UK and you’ll require the services of a Conveyancing solicitor.
 There are many online sites available to search for a suitable property in your area including Rightmove, Zoopla, and Your Move.

 UK house prices can be high compared to other countries.
-It is advisable to live in and research the area you’ll be living in for at least six months before you buy.
-Visit local estate agents and ask for prices of recent house sales in your area.
+It is advisable to reside in and research the area you’ll be living in for at least six months before you buy.
+Visit local estate agents and ask for prices of recent residential property sales in your area.

 Open a bank account with a UK bank

-The rules and regulations for opening a bank account in the UK are very strict.
-Please do take as much documentation with you as you can and note that banks require original documents and not copies.
+The rules and regulations for opening a UK bank account both in-branch and online are strictly governed.
+Please prepare yourself by gathering as much documentation as you can and note that banks require original documents and not copies.
 You’ll need to have secured accommodation at a UK address before you can open a bank account, and you need a UK bank account in order to be enrolled onto our payroll in your first month of employment.
 The documents you’ll need to take to the bank will depend on which bank you choose and what type of account you open.
 These identification documents include:

-- Residence permit issued by the Home Office to EU nationals.
+- Right to work permit issued by the Home Office

 - Tenancy agreement.